-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice, which includes a link to our Visas, Passports and Health page.
-Here you will find the applicable visa application form, and a help sheet (if required).
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice followed by deposit documentation, which includes a visa application form (if applicable), and a help sheet.
 Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.

-Last updated: 06 September 2019
+Last updated 16 May 2019